Please select a location below:

 on the PC&E and hired on.

 It was busy!
 But he found they didn't call it rustic for nothing.
-All the mainline trains passed by his depot daily all right- at speed.
-One day he thought he would try to unlock the switch to his siding but the lock had rusted solid.
-All he could do was sit on the depot platform and wave at the train crews passing by.
+All the mainline trains passed by his depot daily all right- at speed. most of the time he just sat on the depot platform and wave at the train crews passing by.
 They would call out, "There's Gilman," on the platform.
 That's how it came to be named Gilman.

 On the other side of Tunnel No.9 we find the very remote outpost of Gilman.